As a leader in customer care, over the years I have developed a few sayings that I believe have held me in good stead.

 As a manager in the technology space, I have the great responsibility and privilege of hiring people into my company.
 As part of this work, I have to: help write job descriptions, spread the word, parse through resumes, meet referrals, conduct interviews, conduct/attend hiring meetings, write offer letters, write rejection letters, and onboard people.

 While I’m done with “diversity in tech”, I do try to lift up people in my networks.
 Unfortunately, too often I am disappointed by people’s inability to conduct a successful job search.
 I am not even going to blame those people per se; it is ultimately one of the many ways our educational systems have failed us.
-That said, I am tired of seeing people (especially my people — specifically white women and people of color and especially black women!) make the same frustrating mistakes over and over.
+That said, I am tired of seeing people (especially my people — black folks and other folks of color) make the same frustrating mistakes over and over.

 So I’ve pulled together a quick list of some of these common missteps in the hope that you can avoid them.